GST on Apartment Maintenance Charges- Rates and Applicability

-For the imposition of its members’ maintenance charges GST, the housing society must fulfil two criteria:
+For the imposition of gst on housing society maintenance charges, the housing society must fulfil two criteria:

 - The total of the fees collected by the society should surpass Rs 20 lakhs within a financial year, and